200-Hr Amrita Yoga Teacher Training

 Q: What will I learn?

-Q: I have to miss some of the 200 hour training.
+Q: I have to miss a portion of the training.
 What’s your attendance policy?

 Q: How long do I have to complete my requirements and homework for certification as a 200 hour teacher?